Self-gravitating razor-thin disks around black holes via multi-hole seeds: Annular discs around Schwarzschild BHs

 with

 Here,

 and

-The function $\psi$ represents the gravitational potential of $N$ one-dimensional rods of length $L_i$ and mass $m_i$ along the $z$-axis, with center at at $z=Z_i$ \cite{letelierOliveira1998CQG}.
+The function $\psi$ represents the gravitational potential of $N$ one-dimensional rods of length $L_i$ and mass $m_i$ along the $z$-axis, each one with centre at at $z=Z_i$ \cite{letelierOliveira1998CQG}.
 We order the $Z_i$ such that $Z_i-L_i/2>Z_j+L_j/2$ if $i<j$, meaning that there will be no intersection between the rods.
 They will have $Z_1>Z_2>...>Z_N$, in such a way that the rod labeled by the index 1 will be at highest $z$ among all sources.
 When $L_k=2m_k$, the $k$-th Weyl rod reduces to a Schwarzschild BH of mass $m_k$ \cite{israelKhan1964NCim, letelierOliveira1998CQG}.

-The case $\lambda>Z_1$ generates a disk-only solution and was treated in \cite{bicakLyndenbellKatz1993PRD}.
-The case $Z_2<\lambda<Z_1$ generates two equal-mass BHs with a disk in their mid-plane; however, the DCR method will, in general, preserve a ``strut'' \cite{israelKhan1964NCim, synge1960relativity} connecting the two BHs (and therefore crossing the disk).
+The case $\lambda>Z_1+L_1/2$ generates a disc-only solution and was treated in \cite{bicakLyndenbellKatz1993PRD}.
+The case $Z_2+L_2/2<\lambda<Z_1-L_1/2$ generates two equal-mass BHs with a disc in their mid-plane; however, the DCR method will, in general, preserve a ``strut'' \cite{israelKhan1964NCim, synge1960relativity} connecting the two BHs (and therefore crossing the disc).
 We regard this solution as unphysical.

-In order to construct annular disks around Schwarzschild BHs, let us consider the $N$-rod seed solution presented above, with $L_1=2 m_1$ in such a way that the first rod is a Schwarzschild BH with mass $m_1$ (we assume $Z_1>0$).
-If we choose the DCR parameter as $\lambda=Z_1$, the resulting spacetime will be composed of a Schwarzschild BH of mass $m_1$ surrounded by a razor-thin disk generated by the other ($N-1$) sources of the seed solution, as shown below.
+In order to construct annular discs around Schwarzschild BHs, let us consider the $N$-rod seed solution presented above, with $L_1=2 m_1$ in such a way that the first rod is a Schwarzschild BH with mass $m_1$ (we assume $Z_1>0$).
+If we choose the DCR parameter as $\lambda=Z_1$, the resulting spacetime will be composed of a Schwarzschild BH of mass $m_1$ surrounded by a razor-thin disc generated by the other ($N-1$) sources of the seed solution, as shown below.

-Intuitively, the DCR method will preserve the upper part of the rod, source of the seed potential $\psi_1$, and reflect it with respect to the horizontal plane, generating in the DCR-transformed spacetime an equal rod but now encircled by a razor-thin disk (see Fig.\ref{fig:DCRmethod}).
+Intuitively, the DCR method will preserve the upper part of the rod, source of the seed potential $\psi_1$, and reflect it with respect to the horizontal plane, generating in the DCR-transformed spacetime an equal rod but now encircled by a razor-thin disc (see Figure~\ref{fig:DCRmethod}).
 This rod will then be a Schwarzschild BH of masss $m_1$.
 Indeed, putting $\lambda=Z_1$, the term $\psi_1$ will be a function of the sum $R_{1}^+ + R_{1}^-$, where

 and